 She has accepted over 100 appointments as party nominated arbitrator, institution appointed and sole arbitrator and also as an emergency arbitrator.
 She has increasingly chaired many tribunals of leading international arbitrators.
 Her appointments have been under ICC, LCIA, SCC, SIAC, HKIAC and ICDR as well as ad hoc appointments.
 Many of these relate to substantial claims including in excess of US 1 billion.
 She also has experience of arbitrations in many foreign laws: both civil and common law.

-She is a former member of the LCIA Court and current member of the ICCA/IBA Joint Task Force on Data Protection in International Arbitration Proceedings and of the ICCA-ASIL Task Force on Damages; a former member of the ICC UK Arbitration and ADR Committee and of the International Advisory Committee of the ICDR.
+She is a current member of the AAA-ICDR European Advisory Committee and the ICDR Working Group on Arbitration of Technology and Life Sciences Disputes.
+She is a former member of the LCIA Court and current member of the ICCA/IBA Joint Task Force on Data Protection in International Arbitration Proceedings and of the ICCA-ASIL Task Force on Damages; a former member of the ICC UK Arbitration and ADR Committee.

 She is the author of a book on international arbitration in London.